bigpandaio/monitoringscape/README.md

 To update a tool's screenshot, upload an image to the `screenshots` directory.
 Please provide a full sized screenshot and a .thumb file with 60px height.

 ### License
+The MonitoringScape site and poster are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+All logos and product screenshots are property of their respective owners.